 If you are looking for more specifics on feeding schedules, click on the ages you need: 6-7 months, 8-10 months, and 11 months plus for samples.
 These, too, are just a guideline, but should give you some direction.
 Adapt them as needed.

 Troubleshooting Common Breast Weaning Roadblocks

-With all of the suggestions below, know that is important to stay consistent and keep trying.
-All of my boys ended up loving cow’s milk but it took a month or so before they were drinking it really well, usually by the time they were completely weaned from the breast.
+With all of the suggestions below, know that it’s important to stay consistent and keep trying.
+All of my boys ended up loving cow’s milk, but it took a month or so before they were drinking it really well, usually by the time they were completely weaned from the breast.

-- Refuses a cup of any type:
+- What if baby refuses a cup of any type:

 - Try and try again – every day, at every meal, put the milk in the cup and don’t pressure them.
 Offer it and even demonstrate, but don’t force.
 You can experiment with serving cold and warm if you like.
-If your toddler spits it out, that’s okay, all part of the process.
+If your toddler spits it out, that’s okay, it’s all part of the process.

 - Try pumped milk – if you are willing and able, pump and offer that milk in the cup.
 It will seem foreign and some will likely be wasted, but some babies do better with the familiar taste.

 - Focus on 2-3 different types of cups – cycle through a few different kinds of cups, maybe some with bright colors or a silly character on it.